 Additionally, if a school within the District has been designated as "persistently dangerous" as defined by State law, students have the right to transfer to another "safe" school in the District.
 If there is not another "safe" school in the District providing instruction at the students' grade level(s), the Superintendent may contact neighboring districts and request that they permit students to transfer to a school in one of those districts.
 Further, if a student is a victim of a violent crime on school property, s/he also has the right to transfer to another school in the District.
-If there is not another school in the District providing instruction at the student's grade level, so has the right to transfer to another school in the District.
 If there is not another school in the District providing instruction at the student's grade level, the Superintendent may contact neighboring districts and request that they permit that student to transfer to a school in one of those districts providing instruction at the student's grade level.